pdstevenson/pdstevenson.github.io/_publications/publications.md

 Any papers listed as *in preparation* are a reminder to me of projects I am working on, more than any promise of a paper that I'll actually finish writing

+**165.** "*Comparison of Quantum Algorithms for Excited State Finding with a Nuclear Hamiltonian*", Robbie Giles, Paul Stevenson, and Ben Murdin, *in preparation*

 **164.** "*Single-step Quantum Simulation of Two Nucleons*", Bhoomika Maheshwari, Paul Stevenson, and P. Van Isacker, *in preparation for proceedings of Mazurian Lakes conference*"

 **163.** "*Thermal effects on stellar neutron capture reactions using a quantum dynamical model*", N. Lightfoot, A. Diaz-Torres, and P. Stevenson, *in preparation for proceedings of Mazurian Lakes conference*"